MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 24. Your personal outlook account has now been added to your test tenant of Contoso Ltd. and also to the “IT-Department” team.

-25. You can close the browser now.
+25. Close the InPrivate window.

 You have successfully changed the external collaboration settings, so guests can also invite new guests.
 Then you have added a personal outlook.com account as a guest to your tenant and as a member to the team “IT-Department”.